Pinball Wizard: Elton John version

-The song was performed by English musician Elton John in Ken Russell's 1975 film adaptation of Tommy.
-This version was released in 1975 as a promotional single only in the US, and in 1976 in the UK, where it reached number 7.
-Because it was not released as a commercial single in the US, it was ineligible to be listed on the Billboard Hot 100 chart.
-It did however make the US Radio & Records airplay chart, where it reached number 9.
+The song was performed by British musician Elton John in Ken Russell's 1975 film adaptation of Tommy.
+This version was released in 1975 as a promotional single only in the US, and in 1976 in the UK, where it reached number seven.
+Because it was not released as a commercial single in the US, it was ineligible to be listed on the Billboard Hot 100 chart, but did make the US Radio & Records airplay chart, where it reached number nine.

-John's version uses a piano as the song's centerpiece in place of the acoustic guitar in the original (in the film, John's character is shown playing his pinball machine via a small piano keyboard), and features additional lyrics specially written by Townshend for the movie version, as well as a subtle inclusion of musical phrases from the Who's 1960s hit "I Can't Explain" during the outro (similarly, the Who's later cover of Elton John's "Saturday Night's Alright for Fighting" included parts of "Take Me to the Pilot").
-Unlike most of the soundtrack's music, which featured various combinations of the Who and some of the era's best session players, Elton John used his own band and producer Gus Dudgeon for the track.
+John's version uses a piano as the song's centerpiece in place of the acoustic guitar in the original.
+In the film, John's character is shown playing his pinball machine via a small piano keyboard.
+He acknowledges that Tommy is a threat, but initially believes he will not be able to beat him for the championship.
+As the match progresses, he is soon proven wrong, and concedes defeat when Tommy maxes the score counter.
+His adaptation also features additional lyrics specially written by Townshend for the movie version, as well as a subtle inclusion of musical phrases from the Who's 1960s hit "I Can't Explain" during the outro.
+Similarly, the Who's later cover of John's "Saturday Night's Alright for Fighting" included parts of "Take Me to the Pilot".
+Unlike most of the soundtrack's music, which featured various combinations of the Who and some of the era's best session players, John used his own band and producer Gus Dudgeon for the track.
 John has performed the song as part of his Las Vegas Red Piano Show, as well as on various tours.
 To date, it is the only cover of a Who song to reach the top 10.

+John performed the song with an extended closing jam during his 1975 tour.
+This version appears on the 2-CD 30th Anniversary release of Captain Fantastic and the Brown Dirt Cowboy, with the live disc of the June 21, 1975 concert from Wembley Stadium.

+John opened his 'Final UK Show' at the Glastonbury Festival in 2023 playing the song.

-The song has subsequently been performed by Taron Egerton who portrayed Elton John in the film Rocketman (2019).
+The song has subsequently been performed by Taron Egerton who portrayed John in the film Rocketman (2019).